If you are paying for your course via funding from a third party please consider the scenarios below.

 - £200 to those applying to study an Undergraduate Certificate, Diploma or Advanced Diploma course

 - £100 to those applying to study a weekend course (available while funds remain)

 To apply for a bursary online, go to the course you wish to apply for.
 If bursaries are available for that course, a link will appear below the course title - click on this to go to the application form.

 You can also apply by post.
 Please contact our Admissions Team on email@example.com or +44 (0)1223 746262 to request a paper copy of the application form.

 You should make a single application, which will determine which bursary you are eligible for.
 Only one bursary will be awarded to any one student within an academic year.

 For all other courses, we will respond to your application within two weeks of the date of submission (or within four weeks for Diploma and Advanced Diploma applications).
 Please note that if you are awarded a bursary you will be required to book and pay the course fee (or the first instalment of the course fee) within three weeks of the date of notification to accept the bursary and confirm your place on the course.

-In the academic year 2013/14, part-time students can apply for a Tuition Fee Loan of up to £6,750 to cover the cost of University fees.
+Part-time students can currently apply for a Tuition Fee Loan of up to £6,750 to cover the cost of University fees.
 This loan replaces the Grants scheme previously in place.
 Maintenance grants will only be available to full-time students.